 Junior Great Books K–5

 The Junior Great Books program combines high-quality literature, student-centered discussion, and activities that support reading comprehension, critical thinking, speaking and listening, and writing.
-We provide outstanding classroom materials and inspiring professional development.
-We help students get the most out of reading and interacting with their teachers and classmates, while providing instruction and support in Shared InquiryTM, a method of learning that gives teachers the approach they need to help their students succeed.
+We provide outstanding classroom materials with both digital and print options and inspiring professional development.
+We help students get the most out of reading and interacting with their teachers and classmates, while providing online and in person instruction and support in Shared InquiryTM, a method of learning that gives teachers the approach they need to help their students succeed.

 For more than 50 years, schools that integrate Great Books materials and our inquiry-based approach to learning into their curriculum have been helping their students become independent readers and thinkers while enhancing the instructional skills of their teachers.